Center Camp Performance

 • Keeping the stage on-schedule – this means getting the Performers on/off the stage on time & frequently helping with load-in/load-out

-• Scheduling walk-up performances to fill gaps in the schedule or to cover “no shows” – also can include doing a sweep around the Center Camp Cafe to seek out new Performers if the Stage is empty
+• Scheduling walk-up performances to fill gaps in the schedule or to cover “no shows” – also can include doing a sweep around Center Camp to seek out new Performers if the Stage is empty

 • Introducing acts – or, if you are mic shy, coordinating with a scheduled MC or the Sound Tech to introduce acts from the sound booth